UntitledsTakenNOOOO/dehacked-attack/README.md

 ANCIENT ALIENS (skillaw et al, 2016):
 * Stealth Plasma Alien: A 30 HP alien (actually a zombie) with an alien plasma rifle that is nearly invisible until it becomes active.
 Spawns with shotgunners.
+	* Change: Drops a cell for consistency reasons.
 * Alien Guardian: A flying construct that fires salvos of revenant missiles, and even self destructs upon death.
 Spawns with cacodemons.
 	* Change: HP raised from 100 to 200.
 * Alien Mancubus: A re-skin of the mancubus with a unique look.